Internal processes at the School of Communication and Culture

 • A project outline for the part of the research project which the PhD student is to carry out (note: the Graduate School, Arts has decided that when applying for funding for a named PhD candidate in connection with major research applications, advance approvals will depend on an assessment of the candidate’s qualifications (CV and diplomas) and a project description of two-five pages formulated by the named PhD candidate.
 This decision applies to applications where the PI writes a project description on behalf of the entire research group.
 Based on this, the named PhD candidate must demonstrate the ability to write an independent sub-description).

-If the candidate is approved, the main applicant will receive a confirmation document from the head of the Graduate School, Arts, Anne Marie Pahuus.
+If the candidate is approved, the main applicant will receive a confirmation document from the Graduate School.

 Helle Breth Klausen,